rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 I intended to write a short post about my experience with TS types, I ended up with a draft the size of a short book.
 I decided to split it into digestible installments and publish it as a series of posts.
 The series will be about the _powerful, interesting and messy_ types in TS.
-This post the first in that series.
+This post is the first in that series.

 Here is my plan: